martinpaljak/cdoc4j/FORMAT.md

 This arrangement is comparable to ASiC-S ODF containers.

+## Changes
+**Bold** is noteworthy, _italic_ is minor/obvious.

 ### CDOC 2.0 noteworthy changes from CDOC 1.1
 * **Usage of ODF ZIP container instead of XML as the overall envelope**
 * **Encapsulation of multiple files is resource-efficient ZIP instead of XML+Base64**
-* XML actually validates against XML-ENC schema
+* _XML actually validates against XML-ENC schema_

 ### CDOC 1.1 noteworthy changes from CDOC 1.0
-* Introduction of AES-256 GCM as the default data encipherement algorithm instead of AES-128 CBC
+* _Introduction of AES-256 GCM as the default data encipherement algorithm instead of AES-128 CBC_
-* Addition of ECC support for recipient key info in addition to RSA, with elements from XML-ENC1, as described in [XML-ENC1 5.6.4](https://www.w3.org/2008/xmlsec/Drafts/xmlenc-core-11/#sec-ECDH-ES)
+* _Addition of ECC support for recipient key info in addition to RSA, as described in [XML-ENC1 5.6.4](https://www.w3.org/2008/xmlsec/Drafts/xmlenc-core-11/#sec-ECDH-ES)_

 ### Issues of CDOC 1.0
 * Described in https://github.com/martinpaljak/cdoc/wiki/CDOC-1.0